Home » Water Quality » Tap Water » Is Florida Tap Water Safe to Drink?

 Disinfection Byproducts

-All American municipalities pump chlorine and chloramines into their water systems in order to kill microorganisms and prevent bacterial infestation inside the water lines.
+All American municipalities disinfect their water with chlorine and chloramines.
 However, when these disinfectants come into contact with organic matter, they by-produce other chemicals — namely, total trihalomethanes (TTHMs), haloacetic acids (HAA5), and bromate.

 As explained in the EPA’s NPDWRs table we referenced above, all these chemicals carry an increased risk for various types of cancer in the event of long-term exposure.